 - Practice a paced feeding approach to slow down your feedings.
 Make sure your baby isn’t excessively gulping down too much liquid or air at once.

-- If bottle-feeding, opt to use an anti-colic bottle to help prevent your baby from ingesting too much air.
+- If bottle-feeding, use an anti-colic bottle to help prevent your baby from ingesting too much air.

 - If breastfeeding, try pumping a small amount of milk FIRST to lessen the let-down and prevent your baby from coming off your breast during a fast heavy let-down.

-If you find you’ve tried every song and dance to try and help your baby find some sense of comfort from their reflux, please notify your doctor right away.
+If you’ve tried every song and dance to try and help your baby find some sense of comfort from their reflux, please notify your doctor immediately.
 In some instances (like my son), you may need to consider medications like a proton pump inhibitor (a common medication used to help decrease the amount of acid in your stomach and help with baby’s reflux).

 Just remember, reflux is a common condition that many babies experience and outgrow.
 It’s when those signs and symptoms worsen or are causing your baby obvious discomfort that needs to be addressed right away.